fkhadra/react-toastify/README.md

 ![React toastify](https://user-images.githubusercontent.com/5574267/35336500-e58f35b6-0118-11e8-800b-2da6594fc700.gif "React toastify")

 🎉 React-Toastify allow you to add notification to your app with ease.
-No bullshit !
+No more nonsense!

   - [Demo](#demo)
   - [Installation](#installation)